 RTAs are students who live in the residence halls and at the Lewis and Clark Village, and are available four nights per week to help residents with technical issues such as connecting to the Internet, troubleshooting cable connections, assisting with in-room phones, and other computer issues.
 Interested in becoming an RTA?
 Please visit our employment page for more information.

 Leanne Wright is originally from Fairfield, Montana.
-She is currently a junior studying anthropology.
+She is currently a senior studying anthropology.
 In the rare moments that she is not at the SAIT office or doing homework, she is working on becoming a connoisseur of slushies or going for long walks along the river trail.